uliska/scheme-book/scheme/music-function-primer.md

 `define-scheme-function` is a list of parameter names (in the example just one), which is then followed by a list of *predicates* (see [data types](data-types/index.html)).
-For each parameter there must be one predicate specifying the expected data type, in this case `color?`.
+For each parameter there must be one predicate specifying the expected data type, in this case `string?`.

 The function body can consist of an arbitrary number of expressions, where the last one specifies the return value (which is then substituted in the LilyPond